ygemici/osz/docs/drivers.md

 driver will be placed in `sys/drv/(class)/(sub-directory).so`.
 For example, `src/drivers/input/ps2/` will be compiled to `sys/drv/input/ps2.so`.

-Note that for performance, interrupt controllers (like PIC, IOAPIC) do not have separate drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.S).
-To switch among them, you'll have to edit `ISR_CTRL` define in [isr.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isr.h) and recompile.
+Note that for performance, CPU, memory management and interrupt controllers (like PIC, IOAPIC) do not have separate drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.sh).
+To switch among them, you'll have to edit `PLATFORM` in [Config](https://github.com/bztsrc/osz/blob/master/Config) and recompile.

 Timers are also built into the core, but you can switch among HPET, PIT and RTC with a boot time configurable [environment variable](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md).